denismm/mystical_ps/README.md

 I wanted to make a programming language that resembled magical circles.
 This is more like a way to write PostScript that looks like a magical circle.

 ## Circles
 The structure of Mystical is based on circles.
 These are circles of text and sigils, with an inner and outer border.
 The main circle of a program starts at the rightmost point and flow continues widdershins (counter-clockwise) both to respect postscript's angles and to reflect the assumption that these circles should be written from the outside.
+Subsidiary circles start from their attachment point to their caller.

 There are three types of circles in Mystical:
 * executable arrays, written in {} in ps, are represented with simple circular borders on the inside and outside of the ring, with a star of some sort inside.
 The start/end point is marked by a symbol based on the "work complete" symbol from alchemy.